meyertime/descent-glovepie/README.md

 # descent-glovepie

-GlovePIE scripts for playing Descent with gamepads, such as the PS3 controller.
+GlovePIE scripts for playing Descent with gamepads.

 Documentation is on the wiki: [https://github.com/deftflux/descent-glovepie/wiki](https://github.com/deftflux/descent-glovepie/wiki)